mraheigvd/Teaching-HEIGVD-AMT-2018-Project/GLASSFISH_CONFIGURATION.md

 - **hostname:** localhost
 - **port:** 3306

-When it's done, go to **Resources > JDBC > JDBC Resources** and create a new one with these properties:
+When it's done, go to **Resources > JDBC > JDBC Resources** and create a new resource with these properties:

 - **JNDI Name:** jdbc/amt
 - **Pool Name:** amtProductionPool